zibodsun/Moonlit-Woods/README.md

 <img src="images/Preview1.png"/>

 ## Installation guide
-In the releases section, download the latest version of the build.
+In the releases section, download the latest version (.zip) of the build and extract the file.
 To run the application, run Moon View.exe
 ## Other Platforms
 Spatial: [Moonlit Woods](__www.spatial.io/s/Moonlit-Woods-6528181128d9069eddc3f8ac?share=1667209296106747121__)